 Gum disease, also known as periodontal disease, is an infection of the tissues that support the teeth.
 It typically begins with plaque buildup along the gumline.
 When plaque is not removed through proper brushing and flossing, it hardens into tartar and triggers inflammation.
 In its early stage, known as gingivitis, gum disease is often reversible.
-Without treatment, it can progress into periodontitis, which can lead to tooth loss and bone damage.

 Bleeding Gums